chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P6 Data Visualization/README.md

 - Added titles/header to each graph.
 - Used different colors to represent lines and dots.
 - Sorted the bars of categorical graph.
-- Addded legend to tenure analysis graph.
+- Added legend to tenure analysis graph.

 ## Data